safwanahmadsaffi/learn-agentic-ai-from-low-code-to-code/00_agentic_web/panaversity-openai-vision-guide.md

 **How to use this book**

 Each chapter follows the Panaversity Teaching Method inspired by the Schaum’s Outline series: a short theory primer, basic check‑in questions, many step‑by‑step solved problems, practice problems with answers at the end of the chapter, and stretch challenges.
-Remember the goal is to convert knowledge into intelligence by applying real world examples.
+Remember, the goal is to convert knowledge into intelligence by applying real-world examples.

 - **Teacher use**: Open with 2–3 check‑ins, model 1–2 worked examples, assign practice, then a brief reflection.
 - **Student use**: Skim the primer, answer check‑ins first, study 2–3 worked examples, then do practice and check answers.
-- **Time guide**: For each chapter 30 minute session, aim ~5 min check‑ins, 10 min examples, 10 min practice, ~3–5 min reflect.
+- **Time guide**: For each chapter, 30-minute session, aim ~5 min check‑ins, 10 min examples, 10 min practice, ~3–5 min reflect.

 ## Table of contents
 - [Introduction](#introduction)